Live2Create Leadership Academy

 Four Subjects.
 One Integrated Year.

 Your student covers Math, ELA, Science, and Social Studies every week — aligned to Georgia standards, taught at their actual level, and connected to real-world context wherever possible.
+Here is what each subject looks like across the year.

 ✍🏽